Titan0932/Sitka_Temp_Visualization/README.md

 Its again fairly simple but was really fun to do.

 It also saves an html file of the graph automatically.

+P.S create a directory named 'data' and store the csv file there or You may just change the link specified in the 'filename' variable